 A wide-angle photograph of a serene landscape.
 In the foreground, a dark green lake with small ripples reflects the surrounding lush vegetation.
 The middle ground is filled with dense, green trees and bushes of various types, their reflections visible in the water.
-In the background, a large, rocky cliff face rises, covered in a mix of green foliage and patches of exposed rock.
+In the background, a large, rocky cliff face rises, covered in a mix of green and yellow foliage, suggesting a change in season or a variety of plant life.
 The sky is a clear, pale blue.